New dining digs in London town

 Opened Nov 2016

 Aquavit serves up sublime Nordic inspired plates with 1st rate service – the Matje Herring dish is a winner – try that.
 Its New York outpost has 2 Michelin stars.
 The high ceilings and original pieces of artwork by Olafur Eliasson pieces give the space a feeling of modern grandeur.
-Reservations recommended.
+RR.
 Read More